INSIGHTSNews & Events

 Property and Construction

-• Rowan has a diverse property practice that incorporates trusts of land (tolata), proprietary estoppel, easements and covenants, rights of way, and adverse possession.
+• Rowan has a diverse property practice that incorporates ToLATA, proprietary estoppel, easements and covenants, rights of way, adverse possession and construction.

-• Rowan conducted an 11-day breach of trust and account trial, having assisted in the litigation for over three years.
-It involved close family ties and a breakdown of the relationship between brother and sister co-owners of a £2.4m London property.
-Rental income and renovation works over 6 years turned into a hugely complex accounting process, the second largest in Judge Lightman’s history of some 25 years sitting at Central London on accounts cases.
+• Rental income and renovation works over 6 years turned into a hugely complex accounting process, the second largest in Judge Lightman’s history of some 25 years sitting at Central London on accounts cases.

 • The matter went to appeal, where Rowan successfully opposed a complex legal argument relating to the status of the proceeds of crime element of the account.